 American Cultural Studies Advisory Board is formed with the following faculty members: Kanishka Chowdhury (English), Chris Kachian (Music), David Todd Lawrence (English), Ellen Riordan (Communication Studies), and Buffy Smith (Sociology).

 Alex Pate, University of Minnesota, is invited to speak on “In the Heart of the Beat: The Poetry of Rap”

 The American Cultural Studies program is renamed American Culture and Difference.
 Dr. Kanishka Chowdhury is appointed the new Director of the program.

-In the fall American Culture and Difference moves to a new location at 2093 Grand Ave. on the St. Paul campus.
-During the 2007-2008 academic year the program has an open house at the new location in November, and sponsors a number of events: fall and spring pre-registration information sessions; fall and spring "Troubling Waters" film discussions; speaker Dr. Jane Rhodes (March 11), Dean of the Study of Race and Ethnicity and chair of the American Studies Department at Macalester College, speaks on FRAMING THE BLACK PANTHERS: The Spectacular Rise of a Black Power Icon; and Elise Marubbio, Augsburg College, presents a screening and discussion of three films about Native American issues (April 3).
+In fall 2007 American Culture and Difference moved to a new location at 2093 Grand Ave. on the St. Paul campus.
+During the 2007-2008 academic year the program held an open house at the new location in November, and sponsored a number of events: fall and spring pre-registration information sessions; fall and spring "Troubling Waters" film discussions; speaker Dr. Jane Rhodes (March 11), Dean of the Study of Race and Ethnicity and chair of the American Studies Department at Macalester College, spoke on FRAMING THE BLACK PANTHERS: The Spectacular Rise of a Black Power Icon; and Elise Marubbio, Augsburg College, presented a screening and discussion of three films about Native American issues (April 3).